ali99solgi/Den-Net/README.md

+# Den-Net

-Official implementation of "Interproximal caries detection in digital bitewing radiographs using deep learning" paper
+Implementation of "Interproximal caries detection in digital bitewing radiographs using deep learning" paper.

 In progress ...